 The Isham family were well established in Northamptonshire since the medieval period, but it is really in the 16th century that the story of Lamport Hall begins.
 John Isham was a fourth son.
 He knew that he would not inherit his family's estates, so he made his mark as a mercer in London.
 By dint of hard work and by prudently marrying the widow of another mercer, Isham made enough money to retire to Northamptonshire and pursue the life of a country gentleman.

-John's son Thomas was blind from an early age, but that did not stop him from beginning the collection of rare books that would eventiually make the library at Lamport hall famous throughout Victorian England.
+John's son Thomas was blind from an early age, but that did not stop him from beginning the collection of rare books that would eventually make the library at Lamport hall famous throughout Victorian England.
 But we're getting ahead of ourselves; the Ishams supported Charles I in the Civil War, and Charles made John Isham a baronet.
-John's son Justinian was gaoled twice by Cromwell, but still found the money to hire architect John Webb to rebuild the Elizabethan house at Lamport in grand 17th century style.
+John's son Justinian was gaoled twice by Cromwell but still found the money to hire architect John Webb to rebuild the Elizabethan house at Lamport in grand 17th-century style.
 Like his ancestor Thomas, Justinian Isham was a man of letters and learning; he was an early member of the Royal Society and fostered explorations in science.

 Garden Gnomes and other delights

 Lamport Hall has a somewhat unusual claim to fame; it is the home of some of the earliest garden gnomes to appear in England.
 Whether that's a laudable thing or otherwise, I'll leave up to you!
 The gardens were originally laid out in 1655 but little remains of the 17th-century plan.
 There is an Italian garden near the house, and an alpine rockery further afield, where, in the mid-19th century, Sir Charles Isham placed miniature garden gnomes among the rocks.
 These were small terracotta figures, imported from Germany, but they certainly had a long-lasting effect on British gardening ideas.
 Only one of the original gnomes has survived, and is on view in the house.